|

 return to Restorations page

 The kitchen in this 1850s house is located in the home’s basement.
 The homeowners wanted to maintain the unusual and unique qualities of the space while integrating essential modern amenities.
-They also hoped to connect the space better to living areas above, which Charlie Allen Restorations achieved by opening up the stairway.
+They also hoped to connect the space better to living areas above, which Charlie Allen Renovations achieved by opening up the stairway.

 Adding square footage was not an option so maximizing the functionality of the room was essential.
 A non-working fireplace was removed, and replaced with a six-burner range and additional storage.
 Throughout the space, antique-styled cabinetry is thoughtfully positioned, with chosen sections left open to provide a more expansive feeling.